GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 3.  export all wem and bnk files using FusionTools and create new pck with it

+4. Sound Editor (working) StreamsEng.pck only

-4.  export all wem and bnk files using FusionTools and create new pck (sfx) with Sound Editor 2017/18 or Sound Editor 2.1.0.1 (working/not totally)
+5.  export all wem and bnk files using FusionTools and create new pck (sfx) with Sound Editor 2017/18 or Sound Editor 2.1.0.1 (working)

-4,1.
+5,1.
 Modify with HxD Editor the default.pck file from "Sound Editor/templates", replace all code (make backup before):

 for StreamsSpa.pck: